MIERUNE/dda-voxelize-rs/README.md

 Work in progress.

 A 3D mesh voxelizer implemented in Rust using the DDA (Digital Differential Analyzer) algorithm.
-The DDA method is simple and very fast when you only want to voxelize the surfaces of meshes.
+The DDA method is simple and very fast when only the surfaces (not volumes) of 3D objects need to be voxelized.

 ![1716994116122](docs/demo.png)